Beauty secrets of Polynesia

 Less known than coconut but equally effective is tamanu oil.
 Thousands of years ago native Polynesians discovered the oil was a wonderful skin care aid, anti-fungal, antiseptic and anti-bacterial.
 It is still used for eczema, shingles, stretch marks and blemishes.

-Add a bit of ancient island magic to your morning beauty ritual with our Rehydration Cream which smells of creamy coconut and has centuries old island secrets like bamboo, macadamia nut oil and crushed pearl, the Goddess's favorite stone.
+Add a bit of ancient island magic to your morning beauty ritual with our Rehydration Treatment Cream which smells of creamy coconut and has centuries old island remedies like bamboo and macadamia nut oil.